Accessible is another of those words to consider inserting every chance you get.

 Later, a PDF with text that could be accessed by a screen reader was provided to the student.
 However, that PDF, too, had issues with clarity when the student tried to enlarge it, to scan for specific information after he tried the screen reader.

-Fairfax County Public Schools (FCPS) IEP case manager Christina Wrubluski advised that the PDF could be opened in Google Docs, which would allow for screen reading and making text larger.
+Fairfax County Public Schools (FCPS) IEP case manager Tina Wrubluski advised that the PDF could be opened in Google Docs, which would allow for screen reading and making text larger.
 In doing so, she put the responsibility of obtaining accessible text on the student.

 In addition, after the student tried converting the PDF via Google Docs, he faced the task of having to reformat it, because the conversion resulted in a mishmash of fonts, font sizes, text, and headers and footers.